mhofherr/TaskPaperManager/README.rst

    the *work* section
 -  @note: show that the task has notes added (additional lines);
    necessary since TaskPaper does not show notes when filtering for tags
+-  @SOC: Significant Outcome (see MYN from Michael Linenberger for details); shows tasks which require several days

 Any other tags are supported insofar, as they are not touched by TPM.